 So it’s clear – ecommerce is here to stay.
 But how does one get started?
 The first step is to make sure you’re familiar with the basics.

 There are many ways to classify ecommerce websites.
 You can categorize them according to the products or services that they sell, the parties that they transact with, or even the platforms on which they operate.

-In this guide, we’ll look at all three aspects to give you a clear picture of what types of ecommerce sites are out there.
+In this guide, we’ll look at all three aspects to give you a clear picture of the types of ecommerce sites out there.

-Classifying ecommerce merchants according to what they’re selling
+Classifying ecommerce businesses according to what they sell

 Let’s start with the products and services typically sold online.
 Below is a list of ecommerce merchants according to what they sell.